How small businesses can get more reviews on Yelp (and get more clients).

 Yelp can actually block negative fake reviews.
 It’s possible to get negative reviews from people who’ve never done business with you, and it’s nice if these are filtered out.

-If a review that’s fake or filled with undeniable false information, you can request the comment be removed by following the process outlined HERE.
+If a review is fake or filled with undeniable false information, you can request the comment be removed by following the process outlined HERE.

 However, if an actual customer leaves a negative review, you generally don’t want to delete it.